-However, some self build mortgage providers provide the money at the beginning of each stage, so you can provide cash up front to buy the materials and hire the required workers in advance.
+However, there is another type of self build mortgage known as an advance mortgage.
+With advance payment self build mortgages, the lenders provide the money at the beginning of each stage, so you can provide cash upfront to buy the materials and hire the required workers in advance.

 As you might have guessed, self build mortgages generally require more paperwork than a standard mortgage.
 After all, you need to provide plans of how you are going to build your own home, what financing you will need at every stage of the process, and estimates of the final costs.

 Most self build mortgage lenders will also need to see proof that planning permission has been granted, so in many cases you will need to have already completed some paperwork with the local planning authorities (LPA) before even getting to the mortgage application stage.